noellecho/hello-world/README.md

 # hello-world
-this is Noelle Cho's website :)
+You have reached Noelle Cho's website :)

+I'm still figuring out how making a website works so it may look a bit rough for now Spotify playlists @chonoelle